openjck/dotfiles/README.md

 These are my public configuration files, shell scripts, and more.
-My shell scripts are documented, and readers may also be interested in my methods of organization, my Bash functions, my Neovim configuration, my tmux configuration, and my Git configuration.
+My shell scripts are well-documented, and readers may also be interested in my methods of organization, my Bash functions, my Neovim configuration, my tmux configuration, and my Git configuration.